premshandilya/python-learn/README.md

 # python-learn
-# python-learn This repository is dedicated for my practice codes during the learnig process.
+This repository is dedicated for my practice codes during the learnig process.